ShootProof/recruiting-data-and-analytics/README.md

 ﻿# ShootProof Data Analyst
 Here at ShootProof, we prefer to have a good idea of a candidate's technical experience and analysis skills before proceeding with portions of our recruiting process.
-We believe that the exercise below will illustrate a candidate's approach to working with technologies and methodologies that may be commonly used in our data and analytics engineering team here at ShootProof.
+We believe that the exercise below will illustrate a candidate's approach to working with technologies and methodologies that may be commonly used in our data and analytics engineering team here at ShootProof

 ## Guidelines
 -  This exercise should not take you more than two hours to complete.
-If your solution is taking longer, that's okay—be honest and let us know how long it took and why you think it took that long.
+If your solution is taking longer, that's okay—be honest and let us know how long it took and why you think it took that long
 - The data is provided as a SQLite Database.
-Please download the database file and connect using the tools provided below.
+Please download the database file and connect using the tools provided below
--   Be as thorough as you wish.
+-   Be as thorough as you wish
--   All exercises are to be performed as if you were on the job.
+-   All exercises are to be performed as if you were on the job
 -   Please include both the answer and the SQL code
 -  For the Data Visualization portion, there are no right or wrong answers.
 We are deliberately offering creative freedom and interpretation to all candidates who are completing this exercise.
-You would receive similar tasks on the job and would be given similar latitude with how you approach the problem and deliver business insights.
+You would receive similar tasks on the job and would be given similar latitude with how you approach the problem and deliver business insights
+- The data files in the tables folder included in this .zip can be ignored.
+These files represent a superset of the data included in the provided SQLite DB and so any SQL answer or data visualization based this data will provide incorrect results

 ## SQL IDE
-DBeaver is an open source SQL IDE that supports SQLite databases.
+DBeaver is an open source SQL IDE that supports SQLite databases

 #### DBeaver Download
 https://dbeaver.io/download/